Caldass/europe_players_data/README.md

 * Separated citizenship column into main and second nationality.
 * Removed all string from currency data and converted to numeric.
 * Filled NAs as needed.
-* Renamed leagues that had the same name but were from different countries.
+* Renamed leagues that had the same name, but were from different countries.